fmbenhassine/gossed/README.md

 ### Hello world

 `gossed` reads messages from STDIN and pushes them as server sent events.
-So let's first start a `gossed` process:
+So first, let's start a `gossed` process:

 ```shell
 $> gossed